goschtl/zope/bluebream/trunk/docs/source/introduction.rst

 Overview
 --------

-BlueBream is a web framework written in Python programming language.
-BlueBream is a thin layer on top of Zope Tool Kit (ZTK).
-Normally, BlueBream applications are developed using a Python based build system called Buildout.
-BlueBream use the Zope component architecture (ZCA) for "separation of concerns" and to create reusable components (zope.component).
-BlueBream has an object publisher (zope.publisher), web server (zope.server), transactional object database (ZODB), an XML based configuration language for registering components (ZCML), flexible security architecture with pluggable security policies (zope.security), unit and functional testing frameworks (zope.testing, zope.testbrowser), XHTML-compliant templating language (zope.pagetemplate), schema engine and automatic form generation machinery (zope.schema, z3c.form) and many other packages.

-Previously BlueBream was known as "Zope 3".
-The development of this project started in 2002.
-BlueBream is a ZPL (BSD like, GPL compatible license) licensed free/open source software.
-It was developed by the Zope community with the leadership of Jim Fulton.
+**BlueBream** is a web framework written in Python programming language.
+BlueBream is a free/open source software, licensed under Zope Public License (BSD like, GPL compatible license) owned by :term:`Zope Foundation`.
+BlueBream was known as **Zope 3** in the past.
+The development of BlueBream started in 2002.
+BlueBream was developed by the Zope community with the leadership of Jim Fulton.
 A brief history is given in the next section.
+There are many attractive features which make BlueBream unique among Python web frameworks.

+- BlueBream is built on top of :term:`Zope Tool Kit` (ZTK).
+In fact, ZTK is derived from BlueBream.

+- BlueBream use and recommend to use :term:`Buildout` -- a build system written in Python.

+- BlueBream support WSGI and use Paste (PasteScript & PasteDeploy).

+- BlueBream use :term:`Zope Component Architecture` (ZCA) for `separation of concerns` and to create highly cohesive reusable components (zope.component).

+- BlueBream has an object publisher (zope.publisher)

+- BlueBream has transactional object database (ZODB)

+- BlueBream has an XML based configuration language for registering components (ZCML)

+- BlueBream has flexible security architecture with pluggable security policies (zope.security)

+- BlueBream has unit and functional testing frameworks (zope.testing, zope.testbrowser),

+- BlueBream has XHTML-compliant templating language (zope.pagetemplate)

+- BlueBream has schema engine and automatic form generation machinery (zope.schema, zope.formlib)

 The main aim of this book is to create a free online book about BlueBream.
 This book will cover how to develop web applications